CurrentlyJordan/AC3.3/lessons/android-lifecycle/README.md

 ## Logging to the console

-Instead of `System.out.print()` The Android SDK provides a special call for logging: [`Log`](https://developer.android.com/reference/android/util/Log.html).
-It provide several filterable levels of logging.
+Instead of `System.out.print()`, the Android SDK provides a special call for logging: [`Log`](https://developer.android.com/reference/android/util/Log.html).
+It provides several filterable levels of logging.
 While debugging during the course of app development you can use the DEBUG level, which is invoked as follows:

 ```java
 Log.d("MainActivity", "myVariable = " + myVariable);